mnPanic/proper-challenge/README.md

 To only download one version of every image, I'll change the URLs so that they are all `full`.
 Then remove the duplicates.

+## Case 3

+> **Assignment**: Enable the above program to run on multiple threads.
+With an additional Parameter sent as `threads` that is a number between 1 and 5, parallelize the process while continuing to support the `amount` flag.

+Parallelizing scrapping the pages for images wouldn't be of much use, as we don't know in advance how many images each has and thus how many pages we need to scrap to reach the desired `amount`.

+I'll parallelize downloading images.
+To do so, there will be a channel that has the desired image along with the filename, and there'll be a group of worker goroutines which will download and store them.

+Note: This won't necessarily be parallel, but it will be concurrent (and that's all we can do).

 ## References

 - Web Scraping